coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 	add_action('customtaxorder_update_order', 'custom_action');
 	?>

-'customtaxorder_terms_ordered' is being run after term array has been ordered with usort.
+'customtaxorder_terms_ordered' action is being run after term array has been ordered with usort.
 Please be aware that this can be triggered multiple times during a request.
 You could add the following example to your functions.php and work from there.